26% Federal Investment Tax Credit

 When the 26% Federal Investment Tax Credit expires at the end of 2022, it will drop down to 22% for all markets in 2023.
 Then, in 2024 the 22% credits expires and steps down to become a 10% credit for commercial projects.
 The credit goes away entirely for residential projects in 2024.

 Since the implementation of the Federal Investment Tax Credit, the solar industry in the United States has grown by 10,000% – creating thousands of jobs, and adding megawatts of clean energy onto our grid.
 Want to learn more about the history of the federal Investment Tax Credit, and what organizers are doing to defend the federal Investment Tax Credit?
 Visit the Solar Energy Industries Association website to learn more.
-To learn about other incentives available to homeowners, visit our Financials For Homes webpage.
+Learn about other incentives available to homeowners or businesses here.

 The best time to go solar is now!
 Ready to get started on your no-cost, no-obligation solar quote?
 Fill out this easy questionnaire to get started on making your solar dreams a reality!